 Because insurance is regulated at the state level, you’ll need to look at the insurance landscapes in each state you’re considering.
 This will influence things like consumer choice, cost, and how each state’s insurance department regulates policies.

 One way around this is to purchase a national policy that covers all of your employees regardless of where they live.
 But only a few insurers offer national policies, and group health insurance tends to be more expensive than other options, such as a health reimbursement arrangement (HRA).
 A national policy may also limit the network of providers your employees can choose from.

 Question 2: How Will Costs Differ Between Options?

 Generally, costs are comparable between state-specific and national group health insurance, although both options may be too costly for small businesses.

-This is where a health reimbursement plan like the Qualified Small Employer Health Reimbursement Arrangement (QSEHRA), or Small Business HRA, can help.
+This is where a health reimbursement arrangement like the qualified small employer HRA (QSEHRA), or small business HRA, can help.
 A QSEHRA usually costs less than group health insurance purchased from a national or state provider.
 This is because, with a QSEHRA, the business sets an allowance that employees use to reimburse themselves for the cost of purchasing individual health insurance.
-The QSEHRA will also cover employees in multiple states, giving them the flexibility to buy their own policy and choose local health-care providers.
+The QSEHRA will also cover employees in multiple states, giving them the flexibility to buy their own policy and choose local healthcare providers.

 Question 3: How Much Will I Be Able to Contribute to My Employees’ Premiums?